OctopusDeploy/blog/blog/2022-12/an-octopus-christmas-carol/index.md

 - Saw our revenue grow by 60%
 - Passed our first audit
 - Launched new features in early access preview, like Config as Code and Amazon ECS support
 - Opened our new office in South Bank, Brisbane.
-Just look at it!
+[Just look at it](https://my.matterport.com/show/?m=K6SW8Scyrxg)!

-[Image of the new office with its big tentacle]

 ## Deployments present